'No Time for Sergeants' actor Kevin O'Neal dies at 77 - ExBulletin

 The actor’s nephew, Patrick O’Nealannounced the sad news, accompanied by a touching tribute on social networks.

-Born Geoffrey Garrett O’Neal on March 26, 1945, to actress Patricia Callaghan and novelist and television screenwriter Charles O’NealKevin soon followed his older brother into show business, appearing on screen for the first time in The deputy in 1961.
+Born Geoffrey Garrett ONeal March 26, 1945 to actress Patricia Callaghan and novelist and television screenwriter Charles O’NealKevin soon followed his older brother into show business, appearing on screen for the first time in The deputy in 1961.

 His television career continued with appearances in The Donna Reed Show, The twilight zone, Perry Mason, The fugitive, Smoke, and more.
-He notably played soldier Ben Whitledge, the main character’s best friend, in the television series No time for sergeants.
+Most notably, he played Private Ben Whitledge, the best friend of the main character, in the television series No time for sergeants.

 At the same time, Kevin had roles in several films, including young fury, Giants’ Village, The mecanic, finally loveand one of Elvis Presleythe last movies of 1969 The problem with girls.